srcrapi/ryo/README.md

 ```

 <br>

-<p>This program still in development and may contain bugs and bad visual.</p>
+- [i] This program still in development and may contain bugs and bad visual.

 ## Preview